 In fact, doing it yourself is imperative if you want to grow your own cannabis organically.
 Often what you purchase in stores is chemically enhanced and doesn’t contain the natural biomicrobials that make your growing endeavour an adventure into permaculture.

-Creating your own soil is highly encouraged, especially because your marijuana plant is something you should take care of from the very beginning.
+Creating your own soil is highly encouraged, especially because your cannabis plant is something you should take care of from the very beginning.
 Fortune favours the brave, those who adventure into the world of DIY potting mix!

 Creating the base